gohugoio/hugo/content/en/about/hugo-and-gdpr.md

 enableDNT
 : Enabling this for the twitter/tweet shortcode, the tweet and its embedded page on your site are not used for purposes that include personalized suggestions and personalized ads.

+simple
+: If simple mode is enabled, a static and no-JS version of a tweet will be built.

+**Note:** If you use the _simple mode_ for Twitter, you may want to disable the inlines styles provided by Hugo:

+ {{< code-toggle file="config">}}
+[services]
+[services.twitter]
+disableInlineCSS = true
+{{< /code-toggle >}}

 ### YouTube

 privacyEnhanced
 : When you turn on privacy-enhanced mode, YouTube won’t store information about visitors on your website unless the user plays the embedded video.

+### Vimeo

+simple
+: If simple mode is enabled, the video thumbnail is fetched from Vimeo's servers and it is overlayed with a play button.
+If the user clicks to play the video, it will open in a new tab directly on Vimeo's website.